Program Details

 E4:12 is a collaborative community that exists to advance God’s purpose of multiplying transformed disciples by unleashing Jesus-style disciple makers who strengthen, start, and support churches.
 We accomplish this mission through 4 E’s:

-- Envisioning: Discover God’s purpose in the world.
+- Envisioning: We pursue a big vision of God and discover His purpose in the world.

 - Everyone: All of God’s people giving themselves with total abandon to God’s purpose where you live, learn, work, play, and worship.